raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ---

-## The set of finite-state recognizers is closed under various operations
+## The set of finite-state recognizers is closed under union, catenation, and kleene*

 To summarize what we have accomplished so far: